-In this section we present in some detail the results of the study expanding on the impact of gaps on the wind resources estimate with varying start dates (4.1) as well as of varying lengths (4.2), and the impact of the gaps on the long-term wind resource estimate (4.3).
-Results are compared for the three considered sites Ijmuiden IJmuiden (Dutch North Sea), FINO2 (Baltic Sea) and FINO3 (German Bight).
+In this section we present in detail the results of the study, expanding on the impact of gaps on the wind resource estimate with varying start dates (Sect.
+4.1) as well as varying lengths (Sect.
+4.2) and the impact of the gaps on the long-term wind resource estimate (Sect.
+4.3).
+Results are compared for the three considered sites IJmuiden (Dutch North Sea), FINO2 (Baltic Sea) and FINO3 (German Bight).